Hammer Technologies

 Hammer Technologies (formerly known as Empirix) is an American company which designs and manufactures service assurance testing and monitoring equipment for IP-based communications networks such as Voice-over-Internet-Protocol (VoIP), IP Multimedia Subsystem (IMS)-based, next generation network and 5G wireless networks.

 Hammer is headquartered in Billerica, MA.
 On April 21, 2021, Hammer was acquired by Infovista, a Network automation software.
 Infovista, which is majority owned by Apax Partners France, today known as Seven2, said the deal “brings together a team of over 1,000 professionals serving over 1,700 customers across more than 150 countries, including 23 of the top 30 CSPs globally[1].”

 History

 Hammer Technologies was founded by Steve Gladstone and John Kuenzig in late 1991.

-On September 6, 2000, the Hammer test technology was spun out of Teradyne and became Empirix Inc. Alex d'Arbeloff, co-founder of Teradyne, was appointed chairman of the board.
+On September 6, 2000, the Hammer test technology spun out of Teradyne to become Empirix Inc., with Teradyne co-founder Alex d'Arbeloff appointed as chairman of the board.

 On June 6, 2008, Empirix sold its e-TEST suite, a set of Web application testing products, to Oracle.
-The company then focused on developing products for testing and monitoring voice quality, contact center equipment and enterprise communications networks as well as carrier grade products for mobile, cable and telecom operators.
+The company then focused on developing testing and monitoring products for voice quality, contact center equipment, and enterprise communications networks.
+It also developed carrier-grade products for mobile, cable, and telecom operators.